Loisirs en ligne

 your telephone contact information.
 Your carte-loisirs number as well as your

 4) Make sure you have a valid credit

 card on hand.
-Only Visa, MasterCard and American Express credit cards are
+Only Visa and MasterCard credit cards are

 5) Make sure you have a valid e-mail address in order to receive

 assistance, make sure you have already obtained the necessary approval from the